Statistics Basics > Types of Variables

 A List of Common and Uncommon Types of Variables

-While a “variable” in algebra really just means one thing–an unknown value–you’ll come across dozens of types of variables in statistics.
-Some are used more than others.
+A “variable” in algebra really just means one thing–an unknown value.
+However, in statistics, you’ll come across dozens of types of variables in statistics.
+In most cases, the word still means that you’re dealing with something that’s unknown, but—unlike in algebra—that unknown isn’t always a number.
+Some variable types are used more than others.
 For example, you’ll be much more likely to come across continuous variables than you would dummy variables.

 Click on any bold variable name to learn more about that particular type.